Christine T Kovner

 -

-Christine Tassone Kovner, PhD, RN, FAAN, is the Mathy Mezey Professor of Geriatric Nursing at NYU Rory Meyers College of Nursing and a senior faculty associate at the Hartford Institute for Geriatric Nursing.
-She is also a professor of medicine at the NYU Grossman School of Medicine, an affiliated faculty at NYU College of Global Public Health, and Editor-in-Chief of Policy, Politics & Nursing Practice.
-She is a highly-respected nurse educator and researcher with more than 150 published articles.
-Kovner maintains an active research program involving studies on quality improvement, RN working conditions, and nursing care costs.
+Christine Tassone Kovner, PhD, RN, FAAN is a Professor Emerita.
+She was the Mathy Mezey Professor of Geriatric Nursing at NYU Rory Meyers College of Nursing and a professor of medicine at the NYU Grossman School of Medicine.
+Prof. Kovner is the Editor-in-Chief of Policy, Politics & Nursing Practice.
+She is a highly respected nurse educator and researcher with more than 150 published articles.
+Her research focuses on quality improvement, RN working conditions, and nursing care costs.
 For five years she was the principal investigator for the TL1 Pre- and Post-Doctoral Program of NYU's NIH funded Clinical and Translational Science Institute.
-Kovner was the principal investigator of a grant from the Robert Wood Johnson Foundation studying the career trajectories of newly licensed registered nurses over the first ten years of their careers.
-As a clinical nurse, she was proud to provide COVID vaccinations.
+Kovner was the principal investigator of a Robert Wood Johnson Foundation grant studying the career trajectories of newly licensed registered nurses over the first ten years of their careers.
+As a clinical nurse, she was proud to provide COVID vaccinations at Langone Health.

-Among her many honors, in 2019 Prof. Kovner received the Excellence in Policy Award from Nursing Outlook for “Diversity and education of the nursing workforce 2006-2016,” the IRGNI Research Mentorship Award from Academy Health (2018), the Eastern Nursing Research Society Distinguished Contributions to Nursing Research Award (2018), the Golden Pen Award from the Journal for Healthcare Quality (2007), and the Lavinia Dock Distinguished Service Award from the New York Counties Registered Nurses Association.
+Among her many honors, Kovner was awarded the Diane O. McGivern Award in 2024.
+The award recognizes an NYU Meyers graduate for outstanding work in legislation and policy on behalf of professional nursing.
+Kovner received the Excellence in Policy Award from Nursing Outlook for “Diversity and education of the nursing workforce 2006-2016,” in 2019, the IRGNI Research Mentorship Award from Academy Health (2018), the Eastern Nursing Research Society Distinguished Contributions to Nursing Research Award (2018), the Golden Pen Award from the Journal for Healthcare Quality (2007), and the Lavinia Dock Distinguished Service Award from the New York Counties Registered Nurses Association.

 -